top of page

 HOW TRUE SELF PROJECT CAME TO BE

-The True Self Project was developed by Marythelma Ransom.
+The True Self Project was developed by Dr. Marythelma Ransom.
 She facilitated a bibliotherapy group where participants discovered that one of the most effective techniques for dealing with trauma would be some form of creative expression accompanied by a written analysis of its symbolic meaning.
 We focused on developmental trauma viewed through the lens of attachment theory, right and left brain hemisphere function, infant research, implicit memory, mirror neurons, and neuropsychoanalysis.
 We needed an understanding of our subjective experience.
 How much of our experience was coming from our True Self; how much was learned and not examined?
 We developed structure for thought that is both profound and simple.

 What were the experiences that had caused us pain or loss?
-What were the behaviors that we instituted to avoid feeling the pain or loss, our false habits and who were we when we were true?
+What were the behaviors that we instituted to avoid feeling the pain or loss, our false habits, and who were we when we were true?
 What gave us a joy or a feeling of awe?

 Our resulting creative projects symbolized unique experiences of personal history, the resulting protective False Self and the perceived True Self.
 We have found four things crucial to our process:

-1. Understanding the significance of what happened to us in our lives.
+1. Understanding the significance of what happened to us in our lives

-2. Creating something that tells that story.
+2. Creating something that tells that story

 3. Writing an explanation of our symbols, what and why they make sense to us, and

 4. Sharing those creations so we can experience the healing power of being, seen, heard, understood, and valued for our idiographic selves.
-These four things together are far more powerful than any one of them alone.

 The self-understanding we were experiencing was so exciting we invited others to join us.
 Adding another dozen or so to our group, we met bi-monthly to assess how we might develop an education program for the public.
-We decided upon a curriculum for a twelve week class and an exhibit, utilizing the most important of human needs: relationship.
+We decided upon a curriculum for a twelve-week class and an exhibit, utilizing the most important of human needs: relationship.

 Very few of us are artists.
 Very few of us are writers or professional event planners.
 We nonetheless proudly present our experience.
 We want very much to stimulate your feelings and your thoughts about a definition of your protective False Self, and a recognition of your True Self.